 Because they get more traction on their Google Business Profile page than on their website.

 In one month, they had 16,500 Google listing views (6,000 on search and 10,500 on maps) compared to just 800 website visitors.

 Why such a difference?

-Users are satisfied with the information they are finding directly in search via Google My Business.
+Users are satisfied with the information they find directly in search via Google Business Profile listings.

 Name, address, phone, reviews, photos, recent posts, etc. It’s what consumers need to help make a decision if they want to do business with them.
 In this case, the website is less important.
 The discrepancy in stats proves it.